 3. Forgetting to track your spending

 Many people write down their budget and create “wish lists” of how they’d like to spend and save their money.
 BUT they often forget to track their spending!
 If you don’t know where your money is going, then your budget is not doing you any good.
+This is one of the most common budgeting mistakes.

 To make it easy, I like to spend a few minutes every night writing down my spending for the day by category.
 You can use my Tracking Expenses worksheet to do this or create your own.
 Keeping track of your spending can help you stick to your budget and gain control over your finances.